 managed-by: platform-team

-Soft vs. Hard Multi-Tenancy
+Soft vs. hard multi-tenancy

-The Illusion of Isolation
+The illusion of isolation

-What’s the issue?
 Most teams think that simply creating different namespaces for different teams keeps things isolated.
 It doesn’t.
 Out of the box, Kubernetes is designed as an open, single-tenant system, and a namespace is really just a logical boundary for the API.
 Resource names can overlap across namespaces, which is handy for keeping things organized, but the scheduling and network layers stay wide open by default.

 Three real failure modes from a default-allow cluster: an OOM kill that takes down a neighbor’s production pods, a compromised frontend pod that pivots straight to a backend database, and one tenant exhausting etcd by creating thousands of Secrets.
 All preventable with the controls below.